 Withdrawal from a course means the removal of the course from the student’s registration after the period declared for dropping and/or adding courses has ended.

-Students are permitted to withdraw from a course(s) after filling and submitting the appropriate withdrawal form to the Register Office.
+Students are permitted to withdraw from a course(s) after filling and submitting the appropriate withdrawal form to Office of the Registrar.
 Withdrawal from a course(s) must occur no later than the last day for withdrawal without grade “F” published in the Academic Calendar.